 There's too much secrecy in the writing world.
-And that's bad for everyone involved.
-Here, I want to share pretty much anything I can think of that might be helpful to emerging and seasoned writers alike.
+And that's bad for everyone.
+Here, I’ll share pretty much anything I can think of that might be helpful to emerging and seasoned writers alike.
 Take it, make it your own, pass it on.

 Sample book proposal #1: Quite a Mouthful

-It's one of the most common questions for aspiring writers: How do I write a book proposal?
+It's one of the most common questions among aspiring writers: How do I write a book proposal?
 Well, here's an example in full.
 No, it didn't sell.
 I wish it did.
-But the Manhattan agent who signed me within 24 hours of me sending in a query cold said it was one of the best she'd ever read.
+But the agent who signed me within 24 hours of receiving the query said it was one of the best she'd ever read.
 Maybe it'll help you, too.

 Towards a master list of pitching guidelines

 Pitching story ideas to newspapers and magazines is hard.
 It shouldn't also be impossible to figure out where to send them.
-So I decided to make a list of every public call for pitches I've ever come across, plus a bunch of other pitch-related resources that'll help get your three paragraphs into fighting shape.
+Here’s a list of every public call for pitches I've ever come across, plus a bunch of other pitch-related resources that'll help get your three paragraphs into fighting shape.

 Sample book proposal #2: Rebuild City